-Hike the Grandfather Mountain Profile Trail to Profile View, the famous face-like profile on Grandfather's mid-elevations, before climbing a rocky, boulder-filled ascent to stunning views from Watauga View and Calloway Peak on the mountain’s lofty ridge.
+Hike the Profile Trail to Grandfather Mountain’s famous face-like outcropping, and climb a rocky, boulder-filled ascent to stunning views from Watauga View and Calloway Peak on the mountain’s lofty ridge.

-While some adventures at this well-loved North Carolina State Park carry the price of park admission, like the famous ‘Mile High Swinging Bridge‘, one of our favorite hikes at Grandfather Mountain summits the mountain via a fee-free access trail, the Profile Trail.
-It’s a challenging hike, without a doubt, but an incredibly rewarding one, scoring incredible views of the mountain’s face-like profile at Profile View, ascending through a rocky, wildflower and hardwood-filled forest, and scrambling over a boulder-filled fir forest to exceptional views at Calloway Peak, the highest mountain on the Grandfather ridge.
+Some adventures at this well-loved North Carolina State Park carry the price of park admission, like the famous ‘Mile High Swinging Bridge‘.
+But one of our favorite hikes at Grandfather Mountain summits the mountain via a fee-free access trail, the Profile Trail.
+It’s a challenging hike, without a doubt.
+But it’s an incredibly rewarding one, scoring incredible views of the mountain’s face-like outline at Profile View, ascending through a rocky, wildflower and hardwood-filled forest, and scrambling over a boulder-filled fir forest to exceptional views.
+The trail summits Calloway Peak, the highest mountain on the Grandfather ridge.

-The hike begins at the Grandfather Mountain Profile Trail parking area and trailhead, located off Highway 105 south of Boone (view maps and driving directions).
-While the parking and trail access is free from the Profile trailhead, permits are required, and available (for free) at the trailhead’s shelter.
+The adventure begins at a parking area and trailhead, located off Highway 105 south of Boone (view maps and driving directions).
+While the parking and trail access is free, permits are required, and available at the trailhead’s shelter.
 The hike dives into a shady, hardwood forest alongside the Watauga River, following orange diamond trail blazes.
 The trail crosses the clear, shallow river by stepping stones, following the river downstream and crossing a small tributary.

 Gnarly-branched rhododendron line the river’s banks, a colorful display of blooms in late spring.
 The trail carves through switchbacks at .25 mile, arcing eastbound away from the river and climbing above the river valley.

-The Profile Trail rolls elevation, meandering through a deciduous forest of hardwoods, vibrant green ferns, and wildflowers.
+The trail rolls elevation, meandering through a deciduous forest of hardwoods, vibrant green ferns, and wildflowers.
 The trail passes a group of towering rock outcrops at .85 mile.
-The hike’s ascent resumes, following the trail through wide switchbacks to reach Foscoe View at just under 1.7 miles.
-The views from Foscoe View span over the forested valley to the neighboring North Carolina peaks of Snake Mountain, Elk Knob and The Peak, and onward to Virginia’s highest peak, Mount Rogers.
-It’s a beautiful view, but the best views are, by far, further up Grandfather Mountain’s summit.
+The hike’s ascent resumes, following the trail through broad switchbacks to reach Foscoe View at just under 1.7 miles.
+The views from Foscoe View span over the forested valley to the adjacent North Carolina peaks of Snake Mountain, Elk Knob, and The Peak, and onward to Virginia’s highest peak, Mount Rogers.
+It’s a beautiful view, but the best views are further up Grandfather Mountain’s summit.

-Continuing its meandering, southbound journey, the trail passes its official 2.5 mile marker before arcing to the southeast, climbing through a fragrant stand of fir and leaving the hardwood forest behind.
-Fern carpet the forest floor, stretching to reach dappled sunlight in this rocky terrain.
+The trail continues its meandering, southbound journey and passes the 2.5-mile marker before arcing to the southeast, climbing through a fragrant stand of fir and leaving the hardwood forest behind.
+Ferns carpet the forest floor, stretching to reach dappled sunlight in this rocky terrain.
 The trail reaches its last water source before the summit at Shanty Spring.
-(The historic spring’s water is cool and clear – but if you’re in need of a refill, be sure to filter or treat the water, as always with backcountry water sources.
-Our favorite filter is the Sawyer Mini, a lightweight, no-nonsense, compact filter – read our Sawyer Mini Filter review for more details.)
+(The historic spring’s water is cool and clear – but if you’re in need of a refill, be sure to filter or treat the water, as always with backcountry water sources.)

 From the spring, the trail begins a rocky, rooty, uphill adventure, making a climb over a boulder-filled trail through stands of fragrant fir.
 The climb is relatively short (just under .3 mile), intense (over large boulders and loose rocks) and challenging (it’s easy to lose your footing on the rocky terrain).
-Our group, including our trail-savvy labrador retriever, made the ascent slowly and carefully, but without any issues.
-The Profile Trail meets the Grandfather Trail at Calloway Gap, and the hike turns left at the gap, hiking the Grandfather Trail .4 mile northeast to Calloway Peak.
+Our group, including our trail-savvy Labrador Retriever, made the ascent slowly and carefully, but without any issues.
+The hike reaches the Grandfather Trail at Calloway Gap, and the hike turns left at the gap, following the Grandfather Trail .4 mile northeast to Calloway Peak.

-The final stretch to the Calloway Peak summit climbs several short, wooden ladders, climbing eastbound to navigate over the summit’s enormous, gray rock outcrops.
-(The ladders require some caution to climb – and our 65# labrador retriever pup wasn’t able to conquer them, so we took turns scrambling up the ladders to the summit while one waited behind with our four-footed hiking buddy.)
+The final stretch to the summit climbs several short, wooden ladders, ascending eastbound to navigate over the mountain’s enormous, gray rock outcrops.
+(The ladders require some caution to climb – and our 65# Labrador Retriever pup wasn’t able to conquer them.
+We took turns scrambling up the ladders to the summit while one waited behind with our four-footed hiking buddy.)

 Calloway Peak is the highest of the four summits along the Grandfather Mountain ridge, offering incredible views over the rolling fir forests, down the spine of Grandfather’s ridge, down to the Blue Ridge Parkway and out onto the horizon.

-Departing Calloway Peak, this out-and-back hike retraces its outbound steps, following the Grandfather Trail to Calloway Gap, and turning right at the gap to descend the orange-blazed Profile Trail to the trailhead.
-The hike catches another stunning view from Profile View and Foscoe View before dipping back into the stream-filled hardwood forest, reaching the Profile trailhead at just over 6.2 miles and completing the hike.
+Departing the peak, this out-and-back hike retraces its outbound steps, following the Grandfather Trail to Calloway Gap, and turning right at the gap, following orange trail blazes to the trailhead.
+The hike dips back into the stream-filled hardwood forest, reaching the trailhead at just over 6.2 miles and completing the adventure.

 Nearby adventures at Grandfather Mountain